harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 ```
 The number of UK3 unique RxLRs are:
 113
+The number of NOV-27 genes extracted is:
+35
+The number of NOV-71 genes extracted is:
+39
+The number of NOV-9 genes extracted is:
+39
 ```

 ##Extracting fasta files for orthogroups containing Race 3 putative RxLRs